BeatrizSanssi/L2-Task-Manager/README.md

 - **Task Deletion**: Remove tasks and notify users when tasks are deleted.
 - **Status management**: Track the status of tasks (not started, in progress, completed).

+### USP (Unique Selling Point)

+**What does the module do?**

+- Creates and manages tasks and users.
+- Assigns tasks to specific users.
+- Automatically sends reminders when a task has not been started or when a deadline is approaching.
+- Provides an API to interact with the system for creating, updating, and deleting tasks.

+**What does the module not do?**

+- It does not manage large backend databases or complex storage solutions.
+- It does not provide any frontend or user interface components.
+- The focus is on business logic and easy API usage, not on visual components or user interfaces.

 ## Public API

 The following classes and methods are intended for use by developers integrating this module: